ethereum-optimism/design-docs/security/fma-holocene.md

 - [Specs](https://specs.optimism.io/protocol/holocene/derivation.html?highlight=holocene#holocene-derivation)

-## Failure Modes and Recovery Paths
+## Failure Modes and Recovery Paths (Holocene Derivation)

-### (Holocene Derivation) The batcher violates the new (stricter) ordering rules
+### The batcher violates the new (stricter) ordering rules

-- **Description:**
+#### Description

 If the batcher:
   - sends transactions out of order, or
-    - orders frames within a transaction out of order This will lead to the consensus client hitting error conditions when it loads the frames from L1.
+   - orders frames within a transaction out of order

+This will lead to the consensus client hitting error conditions when it loads the frames from L1.
 According to the spec, frames will be dropped in order to maintain a contiguous frame queue.
-If those frames are not resent in a timely manner on L1, the safe chain would halt.
+If those frames are not re-sent in a timely manner on L1, the safe chain would halt.

+#### Risk Assessment
-- **Risk Assessment:** medium severity / medium likelihood
+ medium severity / medium likelihood
-- **Mitigations:**
+#### Mitigations
 The batcher implementation could:
-- leverage nonce management to avoid sending transactions out of order in the first place (see spec)
+  - leverage nonce management to avoid sending transactions out of order in the first place (see [spec](https://specs.optimism.io/protocol/holocene/derivation.html?highlight=holocene#batcher-hardening))
-- be hardened so detect the chain halt and resubmit the frames which were dropped (see spec) either:
+  - be hardened so detect the chain halt and resubmit the frames which were dropped (see [spec](https://specs.optimism.io/protocol/holocene/derivation.html?highlight=holocene#batcher-hardening)) either:
     - as a part of normal operation
     - as a part of its startup behavior (i.e. to be triggered by a restart)
     - as a part of an emergency mode triggered by an admin API, this could allow for manual intervention
 - continually check for contiguity in its internal state, and panic if this is violated (possibly then triggering some recovery behavior)
+#### Detection
-- **Detection:** L2 safe chain halt
+L2 safe chain halt
+#### Recovery Path(s)
-- **Recovery Path(s)**: We would need to get the batcher to resubmit the transaction sent out of order.
+We would need to get the batcher to resubmit the transaction sent out of order.
 No governance or hardfork needed to recover.

-### (Holocene Derivation) Derivation Deadlock (either specification or op-node bug)
+### Derivation Deadlock (either specification or op-node bug)

-- **Description:**
+#### Description
 It is possible that either i) the Holocene Derivation Specification or ii) the consensus client implementation has overlooked a corner case such that derivation simply halts when that corner case arises.
+#### Risk Assessment
-- **Risk Assessment:** high severity / medium likelihood
+** high severity / medium likelihood
-- **Mitigations:**
+#### Mitigations
 Multi client testing should help surface and consensus client bugs, possibly including fuzzing of some description.
 We should backport as much insight as possible from the implementation (which is code) to the specs (which is just words).
 Here's an example of doing just that [holocene: fix frame queue specs of derivation](https://github.com/ethereum-optimism/specs/pull/386).
+#### Detection
-- **Detection:** L2 safe chain halt
+L2 safe chain halt
+#### Recovery Path(s):
-- **Recovery Path(s)**: We would need to fix the the implementation via a hardfork.
+We would need to fix the the implementation via a hardfork.

-### Generic items we need to take into account
+## Failure Modes and Recovery Paths (Generic Items)
 See [./fma-generic-hardfork.md](./fma-generic-hardfork.md).

 - [ ] Check this box to confirm that these items have been considered and updated if necessary.